OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 ## Dynamic Targets

-Kubernetes targets can be created dynamiclly at deploy time with the Powershell function `New-OctopusKubernetesTarget`.
+Kubernetes targets can be created dynamically at deploy time with the Powershell function `New-OctopusKubernetesTarget`.

 The following example creates a target using a username/password or token account.